-On May 14, 1729, the Crown took over control of the colony of North Carolina.
+On May 14, 1729, the Crown officially took over ownership of the colony of South Carolina.
 King George II had taken the Crown merely two years earlier, and he would live until 1760, when his son, George III, ascended to the throne.
 King George III lived until 1820 and he watched as all of his American colonies evaporated and became the independent nation of the United States of America in 1783.

 The system of Landgraves, Cassiques (Caciques), and Baronets that had been in place during the rule of the Lords Proprietors is never mentioned again during the Royal Period.
 The last acknowledgement of them is around 1715, but they most likely continued until the Lords Proprietors finally signed over their interests in the Carolinas in 1728.